Reading With Fluency and Comprehension

 3) In new contexts, the pre-testing and contextualisation are necessary.
 The tool should be adjusted and tested to suit the local language and culture.

-4) You might also want to consider using Early Grade Mathematics Assessment (EGMA) for measuring students’ numeracy skills with an emphasis on numbers and operations.
+4) You might also want to consider using Early Grade Mathematics Assessment for measuring students’ numeracy skills with an emphasis on numbers and operations.

 Access Additional Guidance